 Coronal MRI, brain (level: insert line D): AH-ant horn, BC-body caudate n, CC-corpus cal, CT-corticospinal tr, F-fornix, IH-inf horn, INC-int capsule, IR-intercerb v, L1-putamen, L2-ext seg gl pall, L3-int seg gl pall, MCA-mid cereb a, P-pons, SCA-sup cer a, SN-subst n, T-thalamus, TT-tent cereb.

 Midline Shift - Any mass in or outside the brain - a hematoma, edema, tumor, hygroma -- can shove the brain to one side.
-When severe, the shift can involve important midline structures.
+When severe the shift can involve important midline structures.
 The brain should return to its normal position after the cause of the shift is identified and corrected.

 SUSCEPTIBILITY WEIGHTED IMAGING (SWI) MRI

 This is a software program which enables an MRI to more accurately show tiny hemorrhages known as microhemorrhages.
 These small white dots actually show up on the MRI because of the iron content left behind after blood has been in an area through injury.
 These tiny capillaries in the brain are torn and the small amounts of blood can be seen on SWI-MR. In persons fifty or older, there are white dots, which can often be from aging.
-In the younger person, or in an older person, where these abnormalities are clustered at the grey-white junction (where the grey matter meets the white matter) these are generally traumatically caused.
-If you or a loved one is undergoing a MRI after a trauma, especially a trauma involving a high speed collision or a fall from a height, make sure to ask your doctor to prescribe an SWI MRI so that these abnormalities can be detected.
+In the younger person, or in an older person where these abnormalities are clustered at the grey-white junction (where the grey matter meets the white matter) are generally traumatically caused.
+If you or a loved one is undergoing an MRI after a trauma, especially a trauma involving a high speed collision or a fall from a height, make sure to ask your doctor to prescribe an SWI MRI so that these abnormalities can be detected.
 There can be as many as several hundred of these small injuries throughout the brain, but they are an objective unarguable type of evidence for brain injury and are exceedingly helpful in any brain injury litigation.
 They can also identify the areas of the brain that have been shaken and can aid in rehabilitative strategies.